meysamhadeli/codai/README.md

   chat_completion_model: "deepseek-coder-v2"
   temperature: 0.2
 ```
-If you wish to customize your configuration, you can create your own config.yml file and place it in the root directory of each project you want to analyze with AI-Agent.
-If no configuration file is provided, AI-Agent will use the default settings.
+If you wish to customize your configuration, you can create your own config.yml file and place it in the root directory of each project you want to analyze with codai.
+If no configuration file is provided, codai will use the default settings.

 You can also specify a configuration file from any directory by using the following CLI command:
 ```bash